iacopoerpichini/ConwayGameOfLife/README.md

   3. Drawing/editing of state on the board with the left click of the mouse.
 If users click on the board set to alive/death a single cell and is possible to hold the click and drag the mouse for drawing.
   4. A slider that allow to set the speed of the simulation when is not running.
   5. A menu bar with load/save function for board.
+  6. Radio button for select a black and white mode or a palette of colours to show the age of the cells

 ### Simulation